bitshares/bitshares.github.io-old/_posts/en/2015-06-07-migrating-to-bitshares-2.0.md

 * Asset description information is no longer part of the blockchain state
 * Account Public Data is deprecated and is no longer part of the blockchain state
 * Asset Public Data is deprecated and is no longer part of the blockchain state
+* BitShares URL scheme: bts://... will be deprecated due to migration to hosted wallets